The 20 Best Cerebellar Hypoplasia Doctors Near Me in Grand Rapids, MI

 English

-Bogna Targonska is a Radiologist in Grand Rapids, Michigan.
+Bogna Targonska is a Pediatric Radiologist practicing medicine in Grand Rapids, Michigan.
 Dr. Targonska is rated as an Experienced provider by MediFind in the treatment of Cerebellar Hypoplasia.
-Her top areas of expertise are Tenosynovitis, Aseptic and Alopecic Nodules of Scalp (AANS), Splenomegaly, and Gas Bloat Syndrome.
+She is also highly rated in 18 other conditions, according to our data.
+Her clinical expertise encompasses Tenosynovitis, Aseptic and Alopecic Nodules of Scalp (AANS), Splenomegaly, and Gas Bloat Syndrome.

 What is the definition of Cerebellar Hypoplasia?